Soufiane Rahimi

-Soufiane Rahimi (سُفْيَان رَحِيمِيّ; born 2 June 1996) is a Moroccan professional footballer who plays as a forward for Al Ain and the Morocco national team.
-He started his professional career playing for Raja CA.
+Soufiane Rahimi (سُفْيَان رَحِيمِيّ; born 2 June 1996) is a Moroccan professional footballer who plays as a forward for UAE Pro League club Al Ain and the Morocco national team.

+Rahimi started his professional career playing for Raja CA, before being sent on a loan to Étoile de Casablanca.
+Rahimi then returned back to his former club after the end of his loan, helping the club win the 2019–20 Botola, the 2018 and 2021 CAF Confederation Cup and the 2019–20 Arab Club Champions Cup.
+He then signed with UAE Pro League side Al-Ain, where he led the club to win the 2023–24 AFC Champions League, finishing as the tournament's top scorer with 13 goals.

+A full international for Morocco since 2021, Soufiane represented the nation at the 2020 African Nations Championship, 2021 FIFA Arab Cup and 2021 Africa Cup of Nations.
+Rahimi was the top goalscorer of the 2020 African Nations Championship, with five goals.
+At the 2024 Summer Olympics, he was selected as one of the three overage players of Morocco Olympic and won a bronze medal, as well as the top scorer award.

 Club career

 Raja Club Athletic

 Rahimi scored a total of four goals for Raja CA in 2018 CAF Confederation Cup campaign, including two goals in the final against AS Vita Club in Casablanca.
 This allowed them to qualify and play the 2019 CAF Super Cup against Espérance Sportive de Tunis; which then ended up winning after a 2–1 victory.

-He has been one of the highest performing players in the last two seasons of the Botola Pro, becoming a top pick for the Morocco national team coach to join the Moroccan squad of local players.
-He has been closely linked with a move from the Botola to Europe, and has stated his ambition of joining the Serie A in press conferences.
+He has been one of the highest performing players in his last two seasons in Botola, becoming a top pick for the Moroccan national team coach to join the local squad.
+He has been closely linked with a move to Europe, and has stated his ambition of joining the Serie A in press conferences.